hubmapconsortium/ingest-validation-tools/docs/imc/README.md

 | required | `True` |

 ### `acquisition_id`
-Date and tissue type of acquisition
+Date and tissue type of acquisition.
+TODO - On our side, we strongly believe that IDs should not encode semantics.
+If the two pieces of information are useful, they should be recorded separately.

 | constraint | value |
 | --- | --- |